Battle of Annual: Annual

 On 15 January 1921 the Spanish forces under Silvestre occupied the small village of Annual in the valley of Ait Oulichek, and established their main forward base for completing the occupation of eastern Morocco.
 Silvestre was considered an impetuous and aggressive personality, who was known to be a favourite of King Alfonso XIII.
 During his year in military command of the Melilla headquarters, Silvestre had doubled the amount of territory held by the Spanish in the central Rif.

-Annual was situated about 80 miles to the south-west of Melilla.
+Annual was situated about 60 km to the west of Melilla.
 Surviving photographs show the Annual encampment itself to have been a sprawling tented encampment spread over several slopes in a starkly empty landscape.

 On 1 June 1921, a Spanish outpost set up just hours before on Mount Abarrán, a 525 m position east of Annual, was attacked and captured by Rifian guerrillas.
 The Spanish lost 179 soldiers killed.

 On 5 June, Silvestre met General Dámaso Berenguer Fusté, Spanish High Commissioner in the protectorate, aboard the Spanish cruiser Princesa de Asturias off Sidi Idris.
 Berenguer rejected Silvestre's request for reinforcements.

 Two days later, Silvestre decided to establish a new forward position, this time south of Annual, at the heights of Igueriben.
 The post was besieged by the Rifians on 14 July.
 The shortage of fresh water and the use of artillery by the Rifians forced the Spanish army to evacuate the position on 21 July, under heavy fire.
 Only 33 soldiers survived from a garrison of 300.